 Greece - Dr Mohammad Sharghi

-China - Professor L.A.
+- Professor L.A.
 Simoes da Silva

-Brazil - Professor Barry Topping
+Portugal - Professor Barry Topping

-UK - Dr Cao Wang
+Italy - Dr Cao Wang

-Australia - Professor Yong Yuan
+China - Professor Yong Yuan

 China - Professor Hexin Zhang